kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 And soon, it tripled month to month.
 Then it doubled and doubled again.
 What happened?

 <img src="{{site.baseurl}}/assets/images/posts/toasty-blog-traffic.png" alt="" class="full-image">
+<p class="img-source">Source: <a href="http://blog.toasty.ai/" taret="_blank">Toasty</a></p>

 ### Let's break down the traffic

 - At the start, no matter how hard we shared our articles, we got hundreds of views only (see Sep-Dec 2019).
-- We pushed harder and achieved 3,000+ in Mar and Apr 2020, then we lost momentum and stopped actively distributing.
+- We pushed harder and achieved 3,000+ in Mar and Apr 2020, then we lost our junior marketer and stopped actively distributing.
 - When SEO kicked in in Jul 2020, we grew solely on organic traffic due to lack of manpower.

 This was dream come true!